debarunlahiri/stt-backend/TRANSLATION_PACKAGES_LOCATION.md

 # Translation Packages Storage Location

+## Offline Mode

+The translation service runs in **fully offline mode** - it does NOT download packages from the internet.
+All translation packages must be pre-installed on the system before running the server.

 ## Package Storage Directory

-Argos Translate stores all installed translation packages in the following locations:
+Argos Translate stores all installed translation packages in platform-specific locations:

-### macOS/Linux
+### macOS
 ```
 ~/.local/share/argos-translate/packages
 ```